 As you can see, admitting fault, whether intentionally or accidentally, can lead to the devaluation of your compensation claim.

 Even if you think you may be responsible for the accident, don’t say it.
-After investigations, there could be evidence showing the other driver is partly to blame for the accident.
+After investigations, there could be evidence that the other driver is partly to blame for the accident.

-Unless you have an experienced attorney by your side, altering your admission of fault might be next to impossible.
+Unless you have an experienced attorney, altering your admission of fault might be next to impossible.
 Remember that the police and the insurance agent have other tasks to attend to and are looking for the easiest person to blame.

 How to Avoid Admitting Fault